Spring 2016 course

 No, U.S. citizens do not need a visa.
 Yes, you may need a visa to enter Spain if you are a U.S. Permanent Resident or hold citizenship from a country.
 Visit the Spanish Consulate of Chicago's website to find out if you need a short term Schengen visa.
 If you have any questions regarding visas, please contact the Center for International Services and Programs for assistance.

-The program application and deposit receipt is due no later than November 7 to confirm your participation.
 To make the program deposit of $250, take the program application and your payment to the Cashier’s Desk in the First Floor of the Main Classroom, MC 115.
 This deposit is made directly into the program account.
-You will receive a receipt that you must attached and turn in with your completed prorgam application.
+You will receive a receipt that you must attached and turn in with your completed program application.
+Submit the application form and the receipt for the deposit to the Center for International Services and Programs (MC 412).
+As part of the application, students need to be in possession of a valid passport or have their passport application in-process.

 College Lecturer, Department of Marketing